< Author Visits & Creative SEL Workshops >

 < What makes Tina’s workshops unique >

-Along with being a children’s author, Tina has an MA in Clinical Psychology and an MFA in Writing for Children & Young Adults.
+Along with being a children’s author, Tina has an MA in Clinical Psychology & an MFA in Writing for Children & Young Adults.
 She has over a decade of experience across the mental health field, including art group facilitation and executive function coaching.

 Self-awareness + confidence